jnewcs/hogar-nazaret/README.md

 ### Run Bundler
 Once the repo has been cloned locally, you should navigate into the repo and run bundler to install the [gems](https://jekyllrb.com/docs/ruby-101/#gems) specified in this repo:

 ```
+cd ~/personal_repos/hogar-nazaret  # You don't need this if you are already in the hogar-nazaret repo

 bundle install
 ```